YinHK-gameDev/unity-learn/prefabs/README.md

 ### Editing a Prefab in Prefab Mode

+- In **isolation**: When you edit a Prefab in isolation, Unity **hides the rest of your current working Scene**, and you only see the GameObjects that relate to the Prefab itself.

+- In **context**: When you edit a Prefab in context, the** rest of your current working Scene remains visible**, **but locked for editing**.

+Editing in isolation

 You can begin to edit a Prefab in Prefab Mode in several ways.
 To open a Prefab Asset and edit it in **isolation** you can do it in the following ways:

 - Double-click the Prefab Asset in the Project window